General Election 2026

 Remove all taxes, duties and mark-ups on a redesigned Basket of Essential Goods.
 Restore the Dollar Barrel twice yearly.

-Priority 02WATAR
+Priority 02WATA

-Water Tanks and Accessories Relief Programme launches on day one of a UPP government — treating water security as the national emergency it is.
+Water Tanks and Accessories Programme launches within the first 100 days of a UPP government β€” treating water security as the national emergency it is.

 Cover of the UPP Delivering HOPE Manifesto 2018